-The Accounting Officer authorised the issue of these financial statements on 15th June 2021.
+The Accounting Officer authorised the issue of these financial statements on 13th June 2022.

-6 Appendix 1: Additional Disclosures to Comply with FReM and Department of Finance Instruction
+6 Appendix 1: Additional Disclosures to Comply with FReM and DoF Instruction

 The Government's Financial Reporting Manual (FReM) requires non-Departmental public bodies to regard Grant in Aid received as contributions from controlling parties giving rise to a financial interest in the residual interest of the body, and hence accounted for as financing, i.e. by crediting them to the income and expenditure reserve.
 The Strategic Investment Board Ltd have instead accounted for Grant In Aid as part of income which is matched to expenditure in the same period as permitted under company law.